hashicorp/packer/website/source/docs/post-processors/shell-local.html.md

     like the `-e` flag, otherwise individual steps failing won't fail the provisioner.

+-   `keep_input_artifact` (boolean) - Unlike most other post-processors, the
+    keep_input_artifact option will have no effect for the shell-local post-processor.
+Packer will always retain the input artifact for shell-local, since the shell-local post-processor merely passes forward the artifact it receives.
+If your shell-local post-processor produces a file or files which you would like to have replace the input artifact, you may overwrite the input artifact using the [artifice](./artifice.html) post-processor after your shell-local processor has run.

 -   `only_on` (array of strings) - This is an array of [runtime operating systems](https://golang.org/doc/install/source#environment) where `shell-local` will execute.
 This allows you to execute `shell-local` *only*